mnurzia/rv/README.md

 ### Spaghetti code!

+- `rv` was written in a way that takes maximal advantage of RISCV's instruction orthogonality.
-- `rv` tries to strike a good balance between conciseness and readability.
-Of course, being able to read this code at all requires intimate prior knowledge of the ISA encoding.
+- `rv` also tries to strike a good balance between conciseness and readability.
+- Of course, being able to read this code at all requires intimate prior knowledge of the ISA encoding.

 ### No switch statements!